ajillson/mws-restaurant-stage-1/README.md

 #### This is my version of Udacity's Mobile Web Specialist project Restaurant Reviews - Stage 1

+***UPDATE 07/15/18: I recreated config.js here on GitHub as per the Reviewer's request.
+The value for 'config.MY_MAPBOX_TOKEN' will still need to be **replaced** with **your own Mapbox Token** in order for the map to work.

+---
 **Note: I removed my Mapbox API key and replaced it with a variable as practice for more sensitive keys.
-The file where this was stored was NOT included when the project was pushed to GitHub.
+The file where this was stored was NOT included when the project was originally pushed to GitHub.

 In order to use the map, the variable 'myToken' in both main.js and restaurant_info.js will need to be replaced with a token from [Mapbox](https://www.mapbox.com/).
-Alternatively, another 'config.js' file could be created in the 'js' folder.
 See [derzorngottes/Hide API Keys](https://gist.github.com/derzorngottes/3b57edc1f996dddcab25) for a detailed explanation of the  process that I followed.

 ---